All about Sunbeams S7 and S8 .

 Refurbishing an Ariel/BSA hub.

 The hubs are now several decades old and are usually neglected.
-The pictures below show the process of restoring one such example.
+The pictures below show the process

 The hub assembly is seized so first job is to soak it in Plus Gas every 24 hours.
 After two or three weeks some gentle persuasion with a rubber mallet should result in the picture below.